 Quantify your achievements and impact

+When thinking about how to make a successful CV, most people ignore the power of numbers.
 When a recruiter looks at your CV, it will mostly consist of text, but if you can include numbers to quantify your impact, workload or achievements your CV will become instantly more engaging and credible.
 Most of us can’t quantify everything we’ve done and some industries are certainly easier to do this with (sales and marketing to name two) but try to add a few in if you can.
 Most people can show how many people they have worked with in a team, the number of people who attended an event they organised or the percentage increase in sales or social media followers their work resulted in.
 Remember to use digits i.e. ‘10’ not ‘ten’ to really grab the recruiter’s attention.